Schools Are Essential to Improving Health Outcomes

 - Help policymakers understand how existing laws in their state might limit Medicaid reimbursement for school health, develop strategies to expand school-based Medicaid programs, and implement trainings to leverage the new funding

-- Manage the Healthy Students, Promising Futures learning collaborative that brings together state teams committed to increasing access to Medicaid services in schools and promoting safe and supportive school environments
+- Manage the Healthy Students, Promising Futures Learning Collaborative, which brings together state teams across the country committed to increasing access to Medicaid services in schools

 - Advise state departments of public health and state education agencies on how to assess the leading health issues impacting students in the state to ensure the health services needed to address those issues are Medicaid reimbursable